 As you can see, blockchain technology is poised to take over the way we work.
 Why not secure your future in the industry of your choice by becoming an expert in blockchain now?
 We offer two courses in understanding blockchain.
 The first, Blockchain basics, provides an overall understanding of blockchain technology from its origin up to Bitcoin Data Structures.
 You also become aware of emerging technologies such as those discussed in this article.
 It’s a good introduction to all things blockchain and Bitcoin.

-However, if you’re really intrigued by blockchain technology, you might want to master it more fully with our Blockchain Certification Training Course, where you get down and dirty with Bitcoin, Ethereum, and Hyperledger.
+However, if you’re really intrigued by blockchain technology, you might want to master it more fully with our PCP Blockchain, where you get down and dirty with Bitcoin, Ethereum, and Hyperledger.
 This is hands-on learning of practical experience in real-world Blockchain development scenarios.
 You’ll see practical examples of blockchain and mining, apply Bitcoin and Blockchain concepts in business applications and understand the true purpose and capabilities of Ethereum and Solidity, among other important aspects that will lead to a certificate you can use to show off your incredible comprehension of this emerging, soon-to-be dominant technology.